Tips for Surviving PTA School: Expectations, Requirements, and Challenges

 Find the Right PTA Program for You

-Once you have decided to pursue a career as a PTA, the next step is to find the best Physical Therapist Assistant program that’s right for you.
+Once you have decided to pursue a career as a PTA, the next step is to find the best Physical Therapist Assistant program for you.
 There are various questions to consider, such as the length of the program, its location, and the curriculum.

-In some cases, you might be able to converse with current students or recent graduates of a program.
+In some cases, you might be able to talk with current students or recent graduates of a program.
 You could also try to speak with employers who hired graduates from those programs.
 With each party, inquire about the program’s strengths and weaknesses.

-How to Get into Physical Therapist Assistant School?
+How to Get into Physical Therapist Assistant School

 What are the PTA School Prerequisites?